On the Other Hand (album)

-On the Other Hand is an album by the Dominican musician Michel Camilo, released in 1990 under the Epic Records label.
+On the Other Hand is an album by the Dominican musician Michel Camilo, released in 1990 by Epic Records.

 Critical reception

 Newsday wrote that Camilo's "classical-jazz-Latin synthesis is one of the more avant-garde statements by a contemporary pianist...
 Rather than simply pumping up jazz tunes with Latin rhythmic structures, he speaks in several musical languages at once, prefiguring a multicultural future."
 The Globe and Mail noted that "as impressive a pianist as Camilo clearly is, he startles not by what he plays, but by how: chop, chop, chop—quick, clean and on the flashy side of frantic."